vgtu2016/web-system-template/README.md

-# Martyno Kezio Pokemon Emporium
+# Martyno Kezio Pokemon Infomration Center Extravaganza

 ## Description
-This Emporium is a way of easily accessing and modifying information about pokemon of the first generation
+This Infomration Center Extravaganza is a way of easily accessing and modifying information about pokemon of the first generation

 ## Pokemon
 Atributes: